 Group piano classes meet in the digital piano lab, Fine Arts rm.
-120. The lab is equipped with Roland KR-3 digital keyboards, and a variety of excellent music technology resources.
-Students enrolled in piano study at UALR may practice in the practice rooms on the second floor of the Fine Arts building, which feature Baldwin upright pianos.
-[Be aware that a commitment of regular daily practice time, usually a minimum of 4 hours per week, is expected of anyone enrolled in class piano or private lessons.
-Practice requirements are specified in your instructor’s syllabus for class piano or private lessons.]
-If you have any questions about Group Piano Studies at UALR, please contact Dr. Hakutani email@example.com or by phone at 683-7230.
+269-D. The lab is equipped with Roland KR-3 digital keyboards, and a variety of excellent music technology resources.
+Students enrolled in piano study at UA Little Rock may practice in the practice rooms on the second floor of the Fine Arts building, which feature Baldwin upright pianos.
+A commitment of regular daily practice time, usually a minimum of four hours per week, is expected of anyone enrolled in class piano or private lessons.
+Practice requirements are specified in your instructor’s syllabus for class piano or private lessons.

-All elective students wishing to enroll in piano lessons who do not yet read music (familiarity with time signatures, scales, chords, and key signatures), and have not had at least one year of private piano lessons previously, should register for group study in the course MUAP 1150 PIANO for NON-MAJORS.
-This is a course for beginners, and has no pre-requisites.
-MUAP 1150 – Piano for Non-Majors, offered Fall & Spring.
-See the UALR Directory of Classes for dates/times.
+All elective students wishing to enroll in piano lessons who do not yet read music (familiarity with time signatures, scales, chords, and key signatures), and have not had at least one year of private piano lessons previously, should register for group study in the course MUAP 1150 Piano for Non-Majors.
+This is a course for beginners and has no pre-requisites.

 Students who are above the level of beginner may enroll for further study in MUPR private lessons after completing MUAP 1150 if space is available in a professor’s studio.

-Private piano lessons, an MUPR class at UALR, are available for non-beginners.
+Private piano lessons, an MUPR class at UA Little Rock, are available for non-beginners.
 Permission of instructor is required.
 Non-beginners are those who read music in both treble and bass clef, and have had previous training in piano, equivalent to passing Class Piano II with a B or better.
-If you need assistance in registering for piano lessons MUPR 1126 or 1226, contact Dr. Holzer (LRHolzer@ualr.edu ) or Dr. Hakutani (NXHakutani@ualr.edu) for classical piano lessons.
+If you need assistance in registering for piano lessons MUPR 1126 or 1226, contact Dr. Hakutani for classical piano lessons.
 Semester credit for piano lessons is earned on the basis of lesson duration.
-One credit per semester, MUPR 1126, means a half-hour weekly lesson; two credit hours, MUPR 1226, means a 55-minute weekly lesson.
 In general, the pre-requisite for private lessons in either classical or jazz is Piano Class II or the equivalent level of skill in reading music, piano technique and repertoire.
 An audition is required for piano study as a music major.
-Audition requirements are listed on the Music Dept. web site at Prospective Piano Students